mbrown1413/SqliteFind/HOW_IT_WORKS.md

 A yara rule is compiled for the needle so searching can be done quickly.
 The address space is broken into blocks and yara is called for each.
-There may be many matches of our needle that do not actually correspond to a row, but that is handled in the next step.
+There may be many matches of our needle that do not actually correspond to a row.
+False positives are (mostly) removed in the next step, but the number of yara matches greatly affects how fast the search is.

 Parse Row
 ---------